-- Juvenile behavior, movement, and survival would be evaluated through PIT and acoustic tag based research studies. - The studies would use existing deployed receivers and new receiver deployments, as described in Appendix A, to collect data from tagged fish (see Figure A-2). - Researchers would collect, compile, manage, and interpret fish data from these studies. - These studies are expected to continue through the year 2043 and are designed to be performed repeatedly, but the acoustic studies may not occur annually. - The PIT tag-based studies would examine assumptions made in the LCM about survival of juvenile summer/fall Chinook and sockeye salmon as they migrate through the CRS to the Pacific Ocean and back to the Upper Columbia River Basin as adults.
+- Juvenile behavior, movement, and survival would be evaluated through PIT and acoustic tagbased research studies. - The studies would use existing deployed receivers and new receiver deployments, as described in Appendix A, to collect data from tagged fish (see Figure A-2).
+The Project Proponents would operate and maintain the deployed receivers through 2043. - Researchers would collect, compile, manage, and interpret fish data from these studies. - These studies are expected to continue through the year 2043 and are designed to be performed repeatedly, but the acoustic studies may not occur annually. - The PIT tag-based studies would examine assumptions made in the LCM about survival of juvenile summer/fall Chinook and sockeye salmon as they migrate through the CRS to the Pacific Ocean and back to the Upper Columbia River Basin as adults.
 Juvenile fish releases are expected to occur annually for the PIT tag studies. - The acoustic-based studies would examine assumptions made in the LCM about survival of juvenile summer/fall Chinook and sockeye salmon, behavior, dam passage routing, and travel time through Study Area reaches.
 The JSATS-based studies would provide critical information about near-dam behavior and route-specific dam passage and survival at each of the five dams in the Study Area.
-These multi-year studies are expected to be repeated at strategic intervals through 2043.
+Up to 6,000 acoustic-tagged juveniles of each species would be released at study sites annually to collect baseline data on downstream dam passage and survival through the reservoirs in the blocked area.
+These multiyear studies are expected to be repeated at strategic intervals through 2043.